Limitations Of Wooden Electric Poles

-Public power firms do not use wooden poles for with the reasons of their inability to last for a long time and the frequency of collapse coming from such poles.
-They are known to sustain an injury and possibly fall if small accidentally hit any of them.
+Public power firms do not use wooden poles for power distribution for the reasons of their inability to last for a long time and the frequency of collapse coming from such poles.
+They are known to sustain an injury and possibly fall if small cars accidentally hit any of them.

 Another problem that led to the less use of the wooden poles is the casualty coming from their collapse each time it occurs.

 They do not fall with control like the concrete poles because there are no rods to hold the body rather the entire body and its weight falls on the ground rendering serious damage to any property within and can possibly kill anyone it hit or within the area.

 The problem of electric poles’ collapse is not just the damage but also the possibility of electrocution to anyone within.

 If it falls on a vehicle on a traffic road having a powered live wire line the vehicles on the road may become electrified leading to the electrocution of everyone in the vehicles, such as how severe the effect of a collapse of electric poles could be.

 Philip is a graduate of Mechanical engineering and an NDT inspector with vast practical knowledge in other engineering fields, and software.

 He loves to write and share information relating to engineering and technology fields, science and environmental issues, and Technical posts.
 His posts are based on personal ideas, researched knowledge, and discovery, from engineering, science & investment fields, etc.